 What Is a Bench Trial?

 A bench trial is also often referred to as a trial by judge.
-This means there is no jury to make a decision on the case, and the judge will decide if you’re guilty.
-As with anything, there are pros and cons to a trial by judge.
+This means there is no jury to decide on the case, and the judge will determine if you’re guilty.
+Before you choose which is suitable for you, you should learn the advantages of trial by judge.

-As you can see, there are some advantages of a jury trial and advantages of a bench trial.
+As you can see, there are some advantages to a jury trial and benefits of a bench trial.
 So, what is a bench trial hearing best for when it comes to different legal cases?
 One of the best reasons to choose a bench trial is having a complicated legal issue that a jury wouldn’t understand.
 Another reason for this option is trying to keep the trial short and legal costs low.
 Additionally, municipal courts only offer bench trials, not jury trials, so you might not always have a choice.

-Whether you’re considering a jury or bench trial, you need help from a Houston federal criminal defense lawyer you can trust.
+Whether you’re considering a jury or bench trial, you need help from a Houston federal criminal defense attorney you can trust.
 When you hire a lawyer, they will help you decide on a bench vs. jury trial — so contact the Law Offices of Seth Kretzer for help.
 Our federal appeal lawyers fully understand the trial process and want to do everything they can to help you.